takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.55 <br>
+    ・ Fixed a problem in which Unicode was not taken into account when localized text was retrieved from GitHub. <br>
+    ・ The status display during matchmaking has been changed to be easier to understand. <br>
+    ・ Fixed a problem in which "Fame" was mistranslated as "frame" in the Japanese text. <br>
+    ・ Overall translation of the Russian text has been corrected.
+(Thank you, repinek!) <br>
+    ・ Fixed a problem that should have been fixed in the previous version, where all conditions for disabling the elapsed time display on the external display were reversed while playing a creative round in Squad mode. <br>

   ○ 4.99.54 <br>
     ・ Fixed a problem that caused unexpected behavior related to SquadList, External Display when playing with Extreme related shows. <br>